PerlFFI/FFI-Platypus/README.md

 - FFI / Platypus does not require messing with the guts of Perl

     XS is less of an API and more of the guts of perl splayed out to do whatever you want.
-That may sometimes be very powerful, but it may also sometimes be very dangerous to your mental health.
+That may at times be very powerful, but it may also sometimes be very dangerous to your mental health.

 - FFI / Platypus is portable

     Lots of languages have FFI interfaces, and it is subjectively easier to port an extension written in FFI in Perl or another language to FFI in another language or Perl.
-One goal of Platypus is to reduce interface information to a common format like JSON that could be shared between different languages.
+One goal of the Platypus Project is to reduce common interface specifications to a common format like JSON that could be shared between different languages.

 - FFI / Platypus could be a bridge to Perl 6

-    One of those "other" languages could be Perl 6.
-Perl 6 already has an FFI interface.
+    One of those "other" languages could be Perl 6 and Perl 6 already has an FFI interface I am told.

 - FFI / Platypus is pure perl (sorta)

-    One Platypus script or module works on any platform where the libraries are available.
+    One Platypus script or module works on any platform where the libraries it uses are available.
 That means you can deploy your Platypus script in a shared filesystem where they may be run on different platforms.
 It also means that Platypus modules do not need to be installed in the platform specific Perl library path.

 - FFI / Platypus is not C or C++ centric

-    XS is implemented primarily as a bunch of C macros, which requires at least some understanding of C, the C pre-processor, some C++ caveats.
-    Platypus on the other hand could be used to call other compiled languages, like Rust or Go.
+    XS is implemented primarily as a bunch of C macros, which requires at least some understanding of C, (sadly) the C pre-processor, and some C++ caveats (since on some platforms Perl is compiled and linked with a C++ compiler).
+Platypus on the other hand could be used to call other compiled languages, like Rust, Go or even assembly, allowing you to focus on your strengths.

-- FFI does not require a parser
+- FFI / Platypus does not require a parser

-    [Inline](https://metacpan.org/pod/Inline) isolates the extension developer from XS, but it also requires a parser.
-I salute the [Inline](https://metacpan.org/pod/Inline) developers for what they have accomplished, but I think writing a parser for every language that you want to interface with is a bit of an anti-pattern.
+    [Inline](https://metacpan.org/pod/Inline) isolates the extension developer from XS to some extent, but it also requires a parser.
+The various [Inline](https://metacpan.org/pod/Inline) language bindings are a great technical achievement, but I think writing a parser for every language that you want to interface with is a bit of an anti-pattern.

-This document consists of an API reference, a set of examples and some support and development (contributing) information.
+This document consists of an API reference, a set of examples, some support and development (for contributors) information.
 If you are new to Platypus or FFI, you may want to skip down to the [EXAMPLES](https://metacpan.org/pod/FFI::Platypus#Examples) to get a taste of what you can do with Platypus.